Ektanoor/Vanyad-Geo/README.md

 Vanyad-Geo
 ==========

-A separate project for geolocation analysis
+A separate project for geolocation analysis.

 WARNING - This is a work in progress, so expect big changes to the code.
 And note - there is NO WARRANTIES whatsoever.
           This code is under GPLv2, so it's kiss it or kick it.

 Presently, the main script is vanyad_latlon.py.
-It creates a series of configurations for the geomap utility in Nagvis.
+This is a command-line utility to create a series of configurations for the geomap utility on Nagvis.
+It uses Openstreetmap's Nominatim to gather geoinformation, based only on physical addresses of Nagios/Icinga objects.
+It works based on a costum variable written to the object in Nagios/Icinga configuration (presently only hosts work, but with little code tweaking one can use for other objects)

 ------------